paulcpk/frontend-framework-comparison/pokedex-app/README.md

 It seems like Astro could be in fact a more elegant replacement for Next.js or Gatsby, especially for content driven apps.

+I was extremely fast here, since I could completely reuse some of the React components from the Next.js repo (I could have easily used the vue or svelte components as well).

-Time to implement: ~ 0.5h
+Time to implement: ~ 2h

 Breakdown:
-- App Setup and UI: 0h
+- App Setup and UI: 2h
 - Testing Setup: 0h
 - CI/CD: 0h